polca/premise/docs/transform.rst

   kerosene, synthetic, from biomass, economic allocation             43
  ================================================================== ===========================

-Additionally, the biogenic and fossil CO2 emissions of the datasets are also scaled up or down by the same factor, as those are proportionate to the amount of fuel used.
+Additionally, the biogenic and fossil CO2 emissions of the datasets are also scaled up or down by the same factor, as they are proportional to the amount of fuel used.

-We provide below an example of a natural gas powerplant, with a current (2020) conversion efficiency of 77%.
-If the IAM scenario indicates a *scaling factor* of 1.03 in 2030, this indicates tha the efficiency increases by 3% relative to current.
+Below is an example of a natural gas power plant with a current (2020) conversion efficiency of 77%.
+If the IAM scenario indicates a scaling factor of 1.03 in 2030, this suggests that the efficiency increases by 3% relative to the current level.
+As shown in the table below, this would result in a new efficiency of 79%, where all inputs, as well as CO2 emissions outputs, are re-scaled by 1/1.03 (=0.97).

-As shown in the table below, this would results in a new efficiency of 79%, where all inputs, as well as CO2 emissions outputs are re-scaled by 1/1.03 (=0.97).
+While non-CO2 emissions (e.g., CO) are reduced because of the reduction in fuel consumption, the emission factor per energy unit remains the same (i.e., gCO/MJ natural gas)).
-This excludes non-CO2 emissions, such as CO in this example, which are re-scaled separately, using the `update_emissions` function.
+It can be re-scaled using the `update_emissions` function, which updates emission factors according to GAINS projections.

  =================================================== =========== =========== =======